decent-bet/platform-frontend/docs/usage.md

 To initialize the platform for development purposes in an automated fashion, head to the [initialization script](https://github.com/decent-bet/platform-contracts-init) repository and follow the instructions mentioned there.

-If you'd like to initialize the platform manually, follow the [Manual Initialization](#manual-platform-initialization) Instructions.
+If you'd like to initialize the platform manually, follow the [Manual Initialization](#manual-platform-initialization) instructions mentioned below.

 ## Run platform and admin dapps

 Once contracts have been deployed to the local network and the platform has been initialized.
-You can now run both the Platform and Admin frontends by heading to their directories and running
+You can now run both the Platform and Admin frontends by heading to their directories and running.

 ```
 npm run start